solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Teams must be diligent with sizing their Flexible Server instances to be cost-effective while maintaining sufficient application performance.
-There are [three different tiers of Flexible Server instances][scale storage to increase IOPS capacity or provision additional IOPS], each with different intended use cases and memory configurations.
+There are [three different tiers of Flexible Server instances][Compute and Storage options], each with different intended use cases and memory configurations.

 -   **Burstable**:
     -   Up to **2 GiB** memory per vCore